NVIDIA/semantic-segmentation/README.md

   url          = {https://nv-adlr.github.io/publication/2018-Segmentation}
 }
 * indicates equal contribution

+@inproceedings{reda2018sdc,
+  title={SDC-Net: Video prediction using spatially-displaced convolution}, author={Reda, Fitsum A and Liu, Guilin and Shih, Kevin J and Kirby, Robert and Barker, Jon and Tarjan, David and Tao, Andrew and Catanzaro, Bryan}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={718--733}, year={2018}
+}
 ```
 We encourage people to contribute to our code base and provide suggestions, point any issues, or solution using merge request, and we hope this repo is useful.